AmiGandhi/Design-Patterns/README.md

 # Design-Patterns
-Contains implementation of all design patterns in Java
+Contains implementation of all design patterns in Java.